Tm3: Program

-In the same year, the former "Women’s Channel" purchased the broadcasting rights for the UEFA Champions League, for DM850 million, for four years, and broadcast live for one season before it was sold to RTL and Premiere in 2000.
+In the same year, the former "Women’s Channel" purchased the broadcasting rights for the UEFA Champions League, for DM 850 million, for four years, and broadcast live for one season before it was sold to RTL and Premiere in 2000.

 Early 2001 was the start of tm3 travel show, urlaubsreif, which was renamed that same year to sonnenklar.
 Through the concept of this show, the channel sonnenklar.TV was founded in 2003.
 It was also broadcast on 9Live.

 Restructuring

 News Corporation took over the station between 1999 and 2000, and transformed it into the "Champions League Station".
 The interest diminished in 2001, and the station was taken over by H.O.T Networks GmbH and ProSiebenSat.1 Media.

 As of April 23, 2001 tm3 launched, under the slogan "as real as life", an interactive live entertainment (13 hours a day), which paved the way for the developing 9Live station.